safe-lanes/crewdevnov12/replit.md

 # Seafarer Performance Management System

 ## Overview
-A comprehensive seafarer performance management system designed for maritime professionals.
-It features advanced form configuration, responsive design, and an intuitive user experience.
-The system currently uses `PersistentFileStorage` for development, with a PostgreSQL schema defined for future production deployment, and employs a module-first architecture for maintainability and scalability.
-The project aims to streamline seafarer management, including crew and appraisal functionalities, with a robust vessel revision system for managing rank assignments.
+A comprehensive seafarer performance management system designed to streamline seafarer management, including crew and appraisal functionalities, with a robust vessel revision system for managing rank assignments.
+The system features advanced form configuration, responsive design, and an intuitive user experience, aiming for maintainability and scalability through a module-first architecture.

 ## User Preferences